goal31121/ComfyUI-LevelPixel-Enhanced/README.md

 RAM node for ComfyUI/[ComfyUI-Hangover-Recognize_Anything](https://github.com/Hangover3832/ComfyUI-Hangover-Recognize_Anything) - Source ComfyUI nodes for RAM (source repository is archived, but we will continue to support RAM nodes)

-RAM node for ComfyUI/[ComfyUI-Hangover-Recognize_Anything](https://github.com/Hangover3832/ComfyUI-Hangover-Recognize_Anything) - Source ComfyUI nodes for RAM (source repository is archived, but we will continue to support RAM nodes)

-RemBG nodes for ComfyUI/[rembg-comfyui-node](https://github.com/Loewen-Hob/rembg-comfyui-node-better) - RemBG nodes for ComfyUI.

 RemBG software package/[rembg](https://github.com/danielgatis/rembg) - Software to remove background for any object in the picture.

 RMBG nodes for ComfyUI/[ComfyUI-RMBG](https://github.com/1038lab/ComfyUI-RMBG) - Thanks for the awesome code and implementation of using BiRefNet and RMBG-2.0 models in very convenient and customizable nodes.
-Note - when using Image Remove Background (RMBG) and Image Remove Background (BiRefNet) you agree to the GPL-3.0 License as stated by the original author of the functionality.
-The rest of the ComfyUI-LevelPixel-Advanced package uses the Apache-2 License, as the rest of the package does not use Image Remove Background (RMBG) and Image Remove Background (BiRefNet) directly.

 # License

 Copyright (c) 2024-present [Level Pixel](https://github.com/LevelPixel)

-Licensed under Apache-2.0 License
+Licensed under GNU GPLv3